wp-plugins/wp-custom-widget-area/README.txt

 === Plugin Name ===
 Contributors: krozero
 Donate link: http://kishorkhambu.com.np/donation
-Tags: widget area, custom widget area, widget, simple widget area, custom sidebar, dynamic sidebar Requires at least: 3.0.1
+Tags: widget area, custom widget area, widget, simple widget area, custom sidebar, dynamic sidebar, menu, menus, custom menu, custom menu locations, menu location, menu area
+Requires at least: 3.0.1
 Tested up to: 4.2.2
-Stable tag: 1.0.4
+Stable tag: 1.1.0
 License: GPLv2 or later
 License URI: http://www.gnu.org/licenses/gpl-2.0.html

-Create a Custom widget area or sidebar easily.
+A very simple way to create a custom widget area, sidebars and menu locations for your wordpress site.

 == Description ==

-A Wordpress Plugin to create a custom widget areas or sidebar easily.
-It allows user to create multiple widget areas from admin panel and allows to use it anywhere like in theme sidebar or in any page/post content.
+A Wordpress Plugin that makes it very simple and easy to create a custom widget areas, sidebars and Menu locations.
+With the help of this plugin you can create multiple custom widget areas, menu locations and use it whereever you want to show in your site.

+It allows you to show custom widget areas and menu locations created with this plugin in any part of your site (i.e, as sidebars, bottom widget areas , in header and plus with this plugin now you can also show it in your pages and posts contents.)
+There's two way of using this plugins.
+To show it in posts or pages content use shortcode link "Get shortcode" and for other like to show as sidebars etc. use code link "Get code".

 == Installation ==